bacpop/unitig-caller/README.md

 For 1), run `--build` mode followed by `--query` mode.

-2) and 3) give the same results with different index tools, both finding unitigs so pyseer models can be applied to a new population.
+Both 2) and 3) give the same results with different index tools, both finding unitigs so pyseer models can be applied to a new population.

 For 2), first run `--build` mode to make a graph for the new population.
 Then run `--query` mode with this graph, but the `--unitigs` from *the original population*.

 For 3), run `--simple` mode giving the new genomes as `--refs` and the `--unitigs` from *the original population*.

 These modes are detailed below